Open Operating Grant Program (OOGP) - ResearchNet “Registration” Phase Instructions

 This task collects information on all participants involved in your research application.
 Consult the Individual Eligibility Requirements on the CIHR website for more information.
 The name of the Nominated Principal Applicant must remain unchanged between registration and application.

-New: Applicants will enter their Common CV Confirmation number in this task.
-This replaces the former requirement to upload a CCV .pdf file.
+New: Applicants will now be required to enter a Common CV (CCV) confirmation number in ResearchNet as opposed to uploading a CCV .pdf file.
+This process is described below.

-- Log in to the Common CV system: go to the CV menu and select Funding.
+- Log in to the Common CV (CCV) system, then go to the CV menu on the top left of the page, and select "Funding".

 Task 2: Enter Project Information